 Date of Authorship for this Version

 Kahn, Paul W., "From Nuremberg to the Hague: The United States Position in Nicaragua v.
 United States and the Development of International Law" (1987).
 Faculty Scholarship Series.
-Paper 339.
+339.